 Sensitivity to place

 - The development preserves and reactivates a number of heritage places that have been under-utilised and boarded-up for 25 years.
 The heritage buildings provide the backdrop for a new civic space that includes a vibrant retail and entertainment precinct.
-Brookfield Place is now a location for small bars, restaurants and cafes.
+Brookfield Place now holds a strong sense of place as a location for small bars, restaurants and cafes.
 The area is a destination for office workers during the day and into the evening.

 - The small courtyards connect the lower levels of the heritage buildings into a series of high quality alfresco spaces, sheltered from the wind and sun.
 Open plaza spaces, lightweight bridges and artwork elements encourage people to visit and move through the site.